Phasing

 2023-12-07_12-22

 • Phasing Group: if a variant is heterozygous phased, this column will display a number.
 This number can be used to retrieve all variants within the same phasing block.
-You can do this by click
+You can do this by clicking the button.

 Phasing in the Sample View